GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Contrary to some offline techniques, which can rely on computationally expensive techniques, #acr("SSL") methods are considerably constrained.
 Additionally, #acr("SSL") is generally the first block of multi-step acoustic pipelines.
 For instance, Asano et al. @asano_real-time_2001 combine a localization block, the results of which are used to separate the speech signal from ambient noise.
-The cleaned audio is finally processed by an online #acr("ASR") system.
+An online #acr("ASR") system finally processes the cleaned audio.
-Nakadai et al. designed advanced systems for doing localization on actual robotics systems @nakadai_real-time_2002 @nakadai_applying_2003.
+Nakadai et al. designed advanced systems for localization on actual robotics systems @nakadai_real-time_2002 @nakadai_applying_2003.
 Argentieri et al. @argentieri_survey_2015 differentiate two categories of robotic acoustic frameworks.
 On the one hand, binaural setups try to model human hearing.
 Experimentation platforms involve a robotic head with one microphone on each side.
 #reset-acronym("HRTF")
-The #acr("HRTF") models how the recorded signals are impacted by the physical head between the two microphones.
+The #acr("HRTF") models how the physical head between the two microphones impacts the recorded signals.
 It can be measured in an anechoic environment @algazi_cipic_2001 @wierstorf_free_2011 or simulated @otani_fast_2006.
 On the other hand, efforts have been made to use more than two microphones.
 Li. @li_estimation_2015 estimate the transfer function from recorded signals and use this information to localize a sound source with a real robotic head.